 - Residents whose permanent address is more than 500 miles away can request approval to remain on campus

 - Requests to stay on campus can be made online.
-The form will become available online by November 1st.
+The form will become available online in November.

 - Wheaton is closed between the start of Winter Break and re-opens after the New Year holiday.
 There will be no housing available during that period of time.